3sidedcube/UserDefault/README.md

 # UserDefault
- Simple property wrapper of the `UserDefaults`.
+Simple property wrapper of the [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults).

 ## Example
 Using the `UserDefault` `@propertyWrapper` allows you to cleanly keep your `UserDefaults` logic all in one place.
-What you can persist is not limited to the supported types outlined in the [User Defaults](https://developer.apple.com/documentation/foundation/userdefaults).
+What you can persist is not limited to the supported types outlined in the [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults).
 `Codable` conformance is provided.
 For example:

 ```swift
 struct User: Codable: UserDefaultsElement {
     // ...
 }

 struct Animal: Codable: UserDefaultsElement {
     // ...
 }